 Ferrets Are Playful and Curious

-They will entertain you endlessly with their antics and will happily play with ferret toys.
+They will entertain you endlessly with their antics and will happily play with ferret toys, tubes, and tunnels.
 Watching ferrets play for the sheer joy of it is guaranteed to lift your mood.
 Owning pets has proven health benefits for the owner because of the joy and affection they bring.

 Ferrets Are Sociable, Friendly, and Affectionate

 It is often recommended (though not essential) to have more than one pet ferret.
 Having two or more ferrets increases the fun factor for the owner and the ferrets as they will interact and play together, sometimes with wild abandon.
 Despite having other ferrets to socialize with, they will still crave attention from their owners.

 Some owners are amazed at how adept ferrets become at solving problems.
 Ferrets are very determined and will work at figuring something out with surprising persistence.
 They enjoy challenging puzzles and games and it's recommended to provide them with puzzle-based toys or games.

 While they can and do vocalize, for the most part, ferrets are very quiet.
 The most noise they will make is if they are very frightened or injured.
 They also sleep away a large portion of the day.